robin-rpr/calos/doc/faq.rst

 Note the non-preserved bits may *sometimes* be retained, but this is undefined behavior.
 The specified behavior is that they may be zeroed at any time.

-Why is my wildcard in :code:`ch-run` not working?
+Why is my wildcard in :code:`clearly run` not working?
 -------------------------------------------------
-Be aware that wildcards in the :code:`ch-run` command are interpreted by the host, not the container, unless protected.
+Be aware that wildcards in the :code:`clearly run` command are interpreted by the host, not the container, unless protected.
 One workaround is to use a sub-shell.
 For example::

   $ ls /usr/bin/oldfind
   ls: cannot access '/usr/bin/oldfind': No such file or directory
-  $ ch-run /var/tmp/hello.sqfs -- ls /usr/bin/oldfind
+  $ clearly run /var/tmp/hello.sqfs -- ls /usr/bin/oldfind
   /usr/bin/oldfind
   $ ls /usr/bin/oldf*
   ls: cannot access '/usr/bin/oldf*': No such file or directory
-  $ ch-run /var/tmp/hello.sqfs -- ls /usr/bin/oldf*
+  $ clearly run /var/tmp/hello.sqfs -- ls /usr/bin/oldf*
   ls: cannot access /usr/bin/oldf*: No such file or directory
-  $ ch-run /var/tmp/hello.sqfs -- sh -c 'ls /usr/bin/oldf*'
+  $ clearly run /var/tmp/hello.sqfs -- sh -c 'ls /usr/bin/oldf*'
   /usr/bin/oldfind